xcp-ng/xcp-ng-org/docs/guides.md

 * Make sure the pif connected to your xcp-ng server is carrying all the required tagged vlans
 * Within XO or XCP Center, create multiple networks off of the pif, adding the VLAN tag as needed for each VLAN
 * For each VLAN you want your router to route for, add a vif for that specific VLAN to the VM
-* For pfSense, disable tx offloading for each vif added and reboot the VM.
+* For pfSense, disable TX offloading for each vif added and reboot the VM.
 This [page](https://github.com/xcp-ng/xcp/wiki/pfSense-in-a-VM) will fully explain all of the config changes required when running pfSense in xcp-ng.

 ### Adding VLAN Trunk to VM